lambotik/belitsoft_task/README.md

-# Development of automated tests for the Test task billing
+# Development of automated tests for the Test task Belitsoft

 ## Description of the project